CloudBindle/bindle/README.md

     # launch, use the correct command line args for you
     perl vagrant_cluster_launch.pl --use-openstack

+### SeqWare Query Engine - Single Node

+This will launch a single node that's a self-contained SeqWare Query Engine box.
+This is suitable for snapshoting for redistribution as a machine image (e.g. AMI on Amazon's cloud, VirtualBox snapshot, etc).

+    # use this template, customize it
+    cp templates/sample_configs/vagrant_cluster_launch.queryengine.single.json.template vagrant_cluster_launch.json
+    # launch, use the correct command line args for you
+    perl vagrant_cluster_launch.pl --use-openstack

 ### SeqWare - Cluster

 This will launch a 4 node cluster with 3 workers and one master node.
 You can